KwatMDPhD/Note/communicate.md

-## Practice

-Review by seeing, hearing, and reading

-Make it natural by practicing a lot

-## Meeting

-Aim to cause 1 action

-Treat it like a theater with 1 holy smoke moment

-Hit senses and deliver infotainment and feelings, the only thing remembered

-Introduce 1 villain in detail

-Deliver 3 messages

-Repeat the core message

-Demo short, simple, sweet, swift, and substantial

-Bring on partners

-Prepare for questions

-Make evangelists

-## Keynote

-Make 1 slide = 1 message = 1 picture + 1 arrow + 1 word + spaces

-Refer elsewhere for details

-Refresh in 10 minutes

-## Body

-Deliver high energy

-Maintain eye contact

-Smile

-Stay open

-Deliver thinking

-## Voice

-Make melody

-## Message

-Think from their perspectives

-Create a meaning bucket and then fill it with details

-Frame with a road map

-Tell benefit early

-Speak headlines

-Tell stories

-Speak simply, so simple that they think that they can copy

-Speak specifically

-Speak with excitement and in almost hyperbole

-Follow up numbers with analogies

-Use tangible examples

-Use metaphors

-Use first name often

-## Phrase

-It's like this

-What that means is

--est

-Boom

-Isn't that great

-Future

-Mission

-I'm excited about this thing because

-Partner

-See it exist

-With just one

-For everyone

-Everybody benefits

-It works like a magic
+## Move

+Open, smile, and maintain eye contact.

+Deliver high energy and clear thinking.

+## Speak

+Make a melody.

+Tell stories.

+Speak with excitement and in near hyperbole.

+Speak headlinely.

+Speak simply, so they think they can copy.

+Speak specifically.

+Follow numbers with analogies.

+Use metaphors.

+"Future"

+"Mission"

+"See it exist"

+"I'm excited about this because"

+"What that means is"

+"It's like this"

+"With just one"

+"-est"

+"Boom"

+"It works like magic"

+"Isn't that great?"

+"For everyone"

+"Everybody benefits"

+"Partner"

+Use first names often.